charparr/parr-thesis/thesis/hv_DEM_prep_appendix.md

 <img src="../DEMs/hv/bare_earth/figs/hv_mean_dem_and_2012_values.png" alt="drawing" height="600"/>

-The pixel-wise maximum of the previous two rasters (Figures 5 and 6) yields a DEM with mean values except where snowdirfts existed in the 2017 DEM - in which case values are from the 2012 DEM (Figure 1).
+The pixel-wise maximum of the previous two rasters (Figures 5 and 6) yields a DEM with mean values except where snowdrifts existed in the 2017 DEM - in which case values are from the 2012 DEM (Figure 1).

 <div style="page-break-after: always;"></div>